ubports/locationd/docs/reference/available-providers.md

 The `fusion` provider combines positioning data from multiple providers and returns the most suitable position.
-It follows the principle of forwarding the neweest and most accurate position out of multiple providers to the locationd engine.
+It follows the principle of forwarding the newest and most accurate position out of multiple providers to the locationd engine.

-## gps

-The `gps` is a legacy provider which integrates locationd with a GPS driver originating in a Android HAL implementation.
-It is not used in the snap distribution of locationd but kept for reference and possible future use cases.

 ## mls